-The top 6 IPv4 addresses in terms of number of days active were selected.
-Each of these happened to be from different usage groups identified by the IT staff (but not quantitatively characterized).
-There were approximately 145 feature vectors for each of the top 6 IP addresses.
-The Support Vector Machine algorithm was used to compute 6 binary classification functions: one IP address against all of the other IP addresses.\footnote{Rauf Izmailov at Applied Communication Sciences did the analysis of the product coefficient data reported in this section.} The performance for the classification rules was measured in terms of error rate (the probability that the classification is incorrect), sensitivity (the probability that the vector of the targeted class is correctly identified), and specificity (the probability that a vector not belonging to the targeted class is correctly identified).
+The Support Vector Machine algorithm was used to compute six binary classification functions: one IP address against all of the other IP addresses.\footnote{Rauf Izmailov at Applied Communication Sciences performed the SVM classification} The performance for the classification rules was measured in terms of error rate (the probability that the classification is incorrect), sensitivity (the probability that the vector of the targeted class is correctly identified), and specificity (the probability that a vector not belonging to the targeted class is correctly identified).
 The performance metrics were computed over 10 runs.
 In each run the data was randomly split into two parts: a training dataset comprised of a randomly selected 75$\%$ of the data and the test data set consisting of the remaining 25$\%$ of the data.
 A classification function was computed on the training set and evaluated on the test set.
 The average results over 10 runs for Support Vector Machine classification using the radial basis kernel are presented in Table \ref{ip.rbf.table}:

 Thus the results implied that for the 6 most active IPv4 addresses it would be practical to approximately infer the IP address IP IDs from the product coefficient representation of the daily activity profile measures.
 Performance metrics for the linear kernel were significantly worse: e.g. an error rate of 30$\%$+ for IP IDS 1184 and 2276.